smriti-chawla/react-typescript/README.md

 # Install types for React and ReactDOM
 $ npm i -D @types/react @types/react-dom

-$ add  in package.json
+ # add  in package.json
-"scripts": {
+$ scripts": {
     "dev": "parcel src/index.html"
 },

-Our project can be ran with $ npm run dev and accessed at http://localhost:1234.
+Our project can be run with $ npm run dev and accessed at http://localhost:1234.